mthorning/matt-thorning.dev/src/pages/2019-08-14-react-object-components/index.md

   return sayHello ? <p>{`Hello ${name}!`}</p> : null;
 }
 ```
 The purpose of this article isn't to get into arguing that one is better than the other, there are hundreds of posts on that topic already!
-The reason for showing the two components above is so that we can be clear about what React does with them.
+The reason for showing the two components above is so that we can be clear about what React actually does with them.

 In the case of the class component, React creates an instance of the class using the `new` keyword:
 ```js